Family Game Fight!

-Family Game Fight! is an American game show, where families take on each other in massive games, with a chance to win $100,000.
+Family Game Fight! is an American game show where families compete in challenges to win $100,000 in prize money.
 The show is hosted by Kristen Bell and Dax Shepard, marking their first television project together.
-The series premiered on NBC at a special time on August 8, 2021 at 10.30 p.m., while the actual series began airing on August 11 at 9 p.m.
+The series aired on NBC from August 8, 2021 to August 7, 2022.

-The show is partially based on The Ellen DeGeneres Show and Ellen's Game of Games and is executive produced by Ellen DeGeneres with her group (including Bell and Shepard).
+The show is partially based on The Ellen DeGeneres Show and Ellen's Game of Games and is executively produced by Ellen DeGeneres with her group (including Bell and Shepard).

 Format

-In each episode, two families of a maximum four members are joined by Kristen and Dax to take on in a different set of 'larger-than-life'- style games, physical and mental.
-Both families compete in a series of games, with the winning family earning a shot on winning $100,000.
+In each episode, two families consisting of four members are joined by Bell and Shepard to take on in a different set of silly games, both physical and mental.
+Both families compete in a series of games, with the winning family given a chance to win $100,000.

-The families competing can be any kind of between Brothers and Sisters, Moms and Best Mates, and as well regular families including Parents, Grandparents and Kids.
+The families competing usually have these relations: Brothers and Sisters, Moms and Best Mates, as well as regular families including Parents, Grandparents and Kids.